pjaselin/Cubist/docs/index.rst

 Background
 ----------

 Cubist is a regression algorithm developed by Ross Quinlan for generating rule-based predictive models.
 This has been available in the R world thanks to the work of Max Kuhn and his colleagues.
-With this package, Cubist is introduced to Python and made compatible with scikit-learn.
+With this package, Cubist is introduced to the Python ecosystem and made compatible with scikit-learn.
 Cross-validation and control over whether Cubist creates a composite model is also enabled here.
-Unlike other ensemble models such as `RandomForest <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ and `XGBoost <https://xgboost.readthedocs.io/en/stable/>`_, a Cubist model is comprised of a set of rules containing pairs of conditions and corresponding linear regression models, covering the full domain of the training dataset.
+Unlike other ensemble models such as `RandomForest <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html>`_ and `XGBoost <https://xgboost.readthedocs.io/en/stable/>`_, a Cubist model is comprised of a set of one or more rules, each containing a pair of conditions and corresponding linear regression models, covering the full domain of the training dataset.
 Each rule is formulated in the following format:

 ::